ArborealAudio/OmniAmp/Notes.md

   - much to be done here.
 Multiple mic options, movable mics?
 Or shall we stick to just a few different cabs, keep it basic?

   - so far have added a guitar cab and a bass cab, not really sure how good they sound yet

+  - change convo proc to a file loader so you can test em out?

 - Getting different defaults for different modes?
 Would need to make them separate States if so.